-Food in Cairo is so delicious that you’re definitely going to want to take some back.
+The food in Cairo is so delicious that you’re definitely going to want to take some back.
 So, what are the best foods or beverages to bring back?

 It is almost impossible to walk down the main street in Cairo and not come across a shop selling dry fruits.
-Most of these stores are characterized with heaps and heaps of dried apricots, nuts, raisins, and dates.
+Most of these stores are characterized by heaps and heaps of dried apricots, nuts, raisins, and dates.
 You can also spot vendors roaming around with carts of dry fruits.

-This makes for a great item to take back because its non-perishable and lasts a while.
+This makes for a great item to take back because it’s non-perishable and lasts a while.

 After having eaten all that delicious food, I’m sure there must be spices or certain tastes that really appeal to your palette.
 If you wish to incorporate them into your food back home, it would be a great idea to buy some spices.
 They’re cheap, easily available, and of great quality.

 There’s a high possibility that you will fall in love with some of the beverages that you try out in Cairo.
 To relive its taste when you’re back home, pick up a few sachets of the drink.
-Not all beverages will be available in this form, but try your luck.
+Not all beverages will be available in this form but try your luck.
 For example, sahlab can be found as instant sachets in some grocery stores across Cairo.
-All you need to do is dissolve it in milk, and enjoy.
+All you need to do is dissolve it in milk and enjoy.

-As mentioned previously, Egypt is a transit location for coffee trade.
+As mentioned previously, Egypt is a transit location for the coffee trade.
 You can buy roasted coffee beans at a number of cafes and stores across Cairo.
-However, make sure you try the coffee before buying beans.
+However, make sure you try the coffee before buying the beans.